andrewpurkett/pi-shred/README.md

 - Enable network connectivity on the raspberry pi
 - Follow setup instructions to configure PiFace interface: http://www.piface.org.uk/guides/setting_up_pifacecad/
 - git clone this repository to /home/pi/pi-shred/ and run setup.sh (not yet available!)
+- Append "sudo python3 /home/pi/pi-shred/PiShred.py" to /etc/rc.local using vim or nano
+- Reboot your pi
 - Enjoy!

 3D printed case designs
 =======================
-We are interested in developing a case for this project that incorporates a SATA dock.
-If you are interested in assisting with this project, email pishred at aj dot cm
+- We are in need of a case design for this project that incorporates a low-cost popular SATA dock.
+If you are interested in assisting with this project, email pi dot shred at aj dot cm to find out more about how you can help.